AbstractSDK/contracts/IBC.md

 # Abstract IBC architecture

-The Abstract IBC architecture aims to provide developers with a set of Abstract-SDK supported actions to ease IBC usage.
+The Abstract IBC architecture aims to provide developers with a set of Abstract-SDK supported actions to simplify IBC usage.

 # Message flow
 IBC actions are instantiated in a custom contract (with proxy execute permissions) or an installed API/add-on.
 They result in a call to the OS's proxy contract on the `ExecuteMsg::IbcAction { msgs: Vec<IbcClientMsg> }` endpoint.